The 20 Best Absence of Tibia Doctors Near Me in Illinois, US

 Offers Telehealth

-Naseem Shakir is a Pediatric Radiologist in Chicago, Illinois.
+Naseem Shakir is a Pediatric Radiologist practicing medicine in Chicago, Illinois.
 Dr. Shakir is rated as an Experienced provider by MediFind in the treatment of Absence of Tibia.
-Her top areas of expertise are Ureterocele, Scoliosis, Familial Short Stature (FSS), and Idiopathic Short Stature (ISS).
+She is also highly rated in 36 other conditions, according to our data.
+Her clinical expertise encompasses Ureterocele, Scoliosis, Familial Short Stature (FSS), and Idiopathic Short Stature (ISS).

 Learn about our expert tiers